MasoodSaamer/DeepVision_API/README.md

 ### Generating your .pth file

 Ensure you have a virtual python environment created and activated as all the training model files will be stored there.
-First you will need to run the main.py to generate the cifar10_resenet18.pth inside the models/ folder and the data batches inside the data/ folder.
+First you will need to run the main.py to generate the .pth inside the models/ folder and the data batches inside the data/ folder.
 The .pth file will be the bases for the training model to be used by the app.py file later.
-Running the app.py will generate the .pth file while also stating its accuracy in the logs.
+Running the main.py will generate the .pth file while also stating its accuracy in the logs.
 You can tweak the main.py file accordingly (changing the epoch iterations, using a different dataset instead of cifar10, updating num_workers etc)
-   - Run the following command to generate your cifar10_resenet18.pth file.
+   - Run the following command to generate your .pth file(in my case its called cifar10_resenet18.pth).
 Ensure your are in your virtual environment so that the files are only uploaded within the virtual python environment and dont affect it globally:
      ```bash
      python main.py
      ```